confluentinc/schema-registry/docs/schema_registry_tutorial.rst

     ]
    }

-Before proceeding, because the default |sr| compatibility is `backward`, think about whether this schema is backward compatible.
+Before proceeding, because the default |sr| compatibility is :ref:`backward<avro-backward_compatibility>`, think about whether this new schema is backward compatible.
 Specifically, ask yourself whether a consumer can use this new schema to read data written by producers using the older schema without the `region` field.
 The answer is no.
 Consumers will fail reading data with the older schema because the older data does not have the `region` field, therefore this schema is not backward compatible.